-- a) Single Axel Paulsen or double Axel Paulsen - b) Double or triple jump, may not repeat jump a) - c) One jump combination consisting of two double jumps or one double and one triple jump, the second jump must be double or triple Toe loop (for season 2024/25), both jumps may not repeat jump a) or b) - d) Sit spin with change of foot and no flying entrance (minimum of five (5) revolutions on each foot) (for season 2024/25). - e) Spin combination with only one change of foot (minimum of five (5) revolutions on each foot), flying entrance not allowed. - f) One step sequence fully utilizing the ice surface.
-For feature 4) Two combinations of 3 difficult turns on different feet: the combinations must include forward outside rocker and backward inside loop (for season 2024/25), they can be in the same combination or one in the first and the other in the second.
+- a) Single Axel Paulsen or double Axel Paulsen - b) Double or triple jump, may not repeat jump a) - c) One jump combination consisting of two double jumps or one double and one triple jump, the second jump must be double or triple Loop (for season 2025/26), both jumps may not repeat jump a) or b) - d) Camel spin with or without change of foot and no flying entrance (minimum of five (5) revolutions on each foot if change of foot, minimum of six (6) revolutions without change of foot) (for season 2025/26). - e) Spin combination with only one change of foot (minimum of five (5) revolutions on each foot), flying entrance not allowed. - f) One step sequence fully utilizing the ice surface.
+For feature 4) Two combinations of 3 difficult turns on different feet: the combinations must include forward inside bracket and backward outside counter (for season 2025/26), they can be in the same combination or one in the first and the other in the second.
 Only one difficult turn may be repeated once in the two combinations.
 At least 2 difficult turns and steps must be executed on clean edges for Level basic.